REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Introduction

-To this end, we introduce REVEAL-Bench, a novel reasoning-oriented benchmark for AI-generated image forensics.
-Our data generation pipeline is fundamentally distinct from existing approaches: we shift from general visual correlation to expert-grounded evidence analysis.
-For each image, we first leverage eight lightweight expert models to provide structured, reliable, low-level forensic evidence.
-Such evidence then forms the input for a subsequent large model to generate a chain-of-evidence (CoE) annotation.
-By consolidating the multi-round forensic analysis from these specialized experts into a single, structured CoE trace, REVEL-Bench becomes the first dataset to explicitly provide an expert-grounded, verifiable forensic analysis that connects low-level cues to high-level conclusions.
+To address these challenges, we introduce REVEAL-Bench, a reasoning-oriented \textit{benchmark} for AI-generated image forensics.
+Unlike existing approaches that emphasize learning generic visual correlations, our pipeline is designed around \textit{expert-grounded evidence analysis}.
+For each image, we employ eight lightweight expert models to extract structured low-level forensic evidence.
+This evidence is then provided to a large model to produce a chain-of-evidence (CoE) annotation that links concrete cues to intermediate inferences and the final conclusion.
+By consolidating multi-round analyses from specialized experts into a single structured CoE trace, REVEAL-Bench enables verifiable forensic reasoning where high-level decisions are explicitly supported by low-level evidence.

-Building upon this dataset, we propose the REVEAL framework, a two-stage training paradigm designed to enforce reasoning-based forensic evidence analysis.
-In the first stage, we employ a supervised fine-tuning (SFT) to teach the MLLM the canonical CoE structure.
-In the second stage, we introduce R-GRPO (Reasoning-enhanced Group Relative Preference Optimization), an expert-grounded policy optimization algorithm, featuring a novel reward function critical for enhancing the logical coherence and verifiability of forensic analysis.
-Specifically, R-GRPO jointly optimizes (i) detection accuracy, (ii) reasoning stability, and (iii) multi-view consistency.
-The novel optimization enforces the MLLM to perform logical synthesis over explicit forensic evidence rather than simple visual pattern matching, thereby achieving accurate, reliable, and explainable forensic analysis.
+Building on REVEAL-Bench, we propose the REVEAL \textit{framework}, a two-stage training paradigm that enforces evidence-grounded forensic reasoning in MLLMs.
+In the first stage, we employ supervised fine-tuning to teach the MLLM a canonical CoE structure.
+In the second stage, we introduce R-GRPO (Reasoning-enhanced Group Relative Preference Optimization), an expert-grounded policy optimization method with a novel reward design that promotes reliable forensic reasoning and verifiability of forensic analysis.
+Concretely, R-GRPO jointly optimizes detection accuracy, reasoning stability, and multi-view consistency, encouraging the model to synthesize explicit evidence into a coherent decision trace rather than relying on superficial pattern matching.
+This yields the REVEAL detector that is more generalizable and faithful in forensic analysis.